SFDO-Tooling/CumulusCI/docs/concepts.rst

 Orgs
 ^^^^

 Each project has its own set of orgs, including active scratch orgs, persistent orgs like a production or packaging org, and predefined scratch org configurations.
 CumulusCI securely stores org authentication information in its keychain, making it easy to access connected orgs at any time.
 The ``cci org list`` command shows all of the orgs connected to a project.

-In most situations, orgs are connected only to a single project.
-However, CumulusCI also offers a global keychain, making it possible to share persistent orgs across multiple projects.
+Orgs can also be `shared across multiple projects <TODO: link to persistent orgs section>`_.

 Configuring orgs in CumulusCI is powerful, but comes with some complexity.
 To review all of the details, read the sections TODO: link "Scratch org environments" and TODO: link persistent org section.